What Is The Oklahoma Drill In Football?

 The Oklahoma drill is a popular drill with many variations.
 The Oklahoma drill is often used for players to practice tackling.

-The Oklahoma drill in football is a contact drill that lines up 2 offensive and 2 defensive players against each other.
+The Oklahoma drill in football is a contact drill that has 1 ball carrier and 1 defensive player against each other.
 The goal is for the defensive players to tackle the offensive player running the football.

 In this article, we will show you what the Oklahoma drill is in football and its different variations.